jphart/Photobooth/README.md

 * Save original as well as with frame - Done
 * Mirror canvas is more natural - Done
-* Display picture for a few seconds after taking
+* Display picture for a few seconds after taking Done